zuoyifan132/nanoWebSailor/README.md

-# WebSailor: Web Agent with Super-human Reasoning
+# nanoWebSailor: A Re-implementation of WebSailor

 ## Project Overview

-WebSailor is an open-source implementation based on the paper [《WebSailor: Navigating Super-human Reasoning for Web Agent》](https://arxiv.org/abs/2507.02592), focusing on building web agents with super-human reasoning capabilities.
-This project implements the core innovations from the paper:
+`nanoWebSailor` is a third-party open-source re-implementation based on the paper [《WebSailor: Navigating Super-human Reasoning for Web Agent》](https://arxiv.org/abs/2507.02592).
+This project aims to reproduce the core innovations from the paper:

 - **SailorFog-QA Data Synthesis**: Generate high-difficulty training data through complex knowledge graphs and information obfuscation techniques
 - **Knowledge Graph Expansion**: Build densely interconnected graph structures starting from rare entities